Learning German In The Name Of Science And Cross-Cultural Collaboration

 The day I visited, Muhammad Ammar Dachak was there for his second MRI.

-Still wearing his street clothes, but in stocking feet, Dachak lay down on a narrow bed, and technicians slid him into the tunnel in the center of the MRI machine.
+Still wearing his street clothes, but in stocking feet, Dachak lay down on a narrow bed and technicians slid him into the tunnel in the center of the MRI machine.

-German's sentence structure is different from that of Arabic or English, Goucha explains.
+German's sentence structure is different than that of Arabic or English, Goucha explains.

 Consider this sentence about Mary buying a book.